New Zealand Student Tours with KANES

 High Country Farms

 This type of farm lets the animals free on the mountains to search for their sustenance.
-These farms are much bigger than the farms of the fertile lowlands.
-They have different breeds of grasses and animals, different routines and different types of people operating them.
-See Alpine Trails Zone and Alpine Grandeur Zone
+These farms are much bigger and contain different breeds of grasses and animals, Alpine Grandeur Zone.

 Wetland Farming

-In high rain fall areas require different techniques to operate successfully.
-See also Mining & Milling Zone
+Very high rain fall areas require different farm management techniques to avoid excessive moisture.

 Dairy Farms